FREQUENTLY ASKED QUESTIONS

 Answer – NO. College does not give provisional admissions.

-Answer – Personal appearance at the interview and sports trials is a MUST.
+Answer – Personal appearance of shortlisted applicants at the interview (for all candidates) and sports trials (for Sports Category candidates) is a MUST.
 No relaxation will be granted on this point.

 RESERVATIONS AND AFFIRMATIVE ACTION